Violets-puragtory/Violets-Purgatory.dev/README.md

 For an easy to digest example, look at the socials section on the main page of [Violet's Purgatory](https://violets-purgatory.dev).
 Afterwards, look at the [*socials page*](https://violets-purgatory.dev/socials).
 You will notice they're the same, because in the code for the main page, I put {PATH_SOCIALS} which got the page at /socials.

 # To-do

+## Highlighter:
+- [ ] Desperately need to rework the highlighting system.
+    - [ ] Make it ignore classes, IDs, inline-CSS attributes, etc
+    - [ ] Only index visible elements for words
+    - [x] Ignore text ouside the body

 ## Socials:
 - [ ] Make it more easily findable on the site
 - [ ] Add more content